 Japanese House, located on the third floor of Haven Hall, is comprised of students interested in Japanese language and culture.

 Located at 716 Emerson Street, the music house is a coed house of five students supported by the music department.
 It strives to educate the campus about music.

 Located at 722 Clary Street, it is a coed house of nine students.
 OEC students seek to raise campus awareness of environmental issues.
 This serves as home base for the Outdoor Environment Club.

 Performing Arts House resides at 842 Church St. Six students live in this house and are interested in and help support performing arts on campus.

 Located at 717 Emerson Street, Russian House is a coed house of six.
 Like the French and Spanish Houses, Russian House is aligned with the Modern Languages Department and members are selected by a committee of faculty and students.

 Located at 818 Church Street, the SAGA (Sexuality and Gender Alliance) House is a coed house of 12 that supports GLBT students and allies.
 SAGA strives to raise awareness of GLBT issues on campus.

 The Spanish House is a coed house.
 Like the French House, the Spanish House is aligned with the Modern Languages Department, and members are selected by a committee of faculty and students.
 The Spanish Club, Casa Espanol, and Voces Latinas are integral parts of the house.
 Students going on the Ecuador seminar usually reside in this house.

 Substance-Free Programming and Innovative Entertainment League (SPIEL)

-This house is new as of the fall of 2008.
-It is located in Wood Hall and comprised of students committed to furthering substance free programming and ideals.
+The Substance-Free Programming and Innovative Entertainment League (SPIEL) is located in Wood Hall and comprised of students committed to furthering substance free programming and ideals.